krouu-x/hhjklp/README.md

 # STUB

 A simple keyboard-driven TUI for browsing movies and TV shows with TMDB and playing streams with `mpv`.
+Free movie player with third party api keys which i reversed engineered, no ads, no popups, only terminal is required!

 ## Requirements